GTC

 The contract for participation in the event is concluded upon written acceptance of the participant’s written registration by the FSS.

-5. SCOPE OF PERFORMANCE, PERFORMANCE PERIOD, PLACE OF PERFORMANCE
+- SCOPE OF SERVICE, SERVICE PERIOD, PLACE OF SERVICE PROVISION

-The specific scope of the services to be provided by FSS is set out in the service description in the annual program, which is available on the FSS premises and on the homepage paragleiten.net. hereinafter referred to as the annual program for short, whereby it is pointed out that events may change, so that in case of doubt, announcements on the homepage must be observed, as the print version of the annual program is printed at the beginning of each year and then there is no longer any possibility of taking current events into account, but on the homepage there is.
+The specific scope of the services to be provided by FSS is set out in the service description in the annual program, which is published by FSS in a brochure available at the FSS business premises and sent to customers by post, as well as on the homepage paragleiten.
+The annual program is hereinafter referred to as the annual program for short, whereby it is pointed out that events may change, so that in case of doubt, announcements on the homepage must be observed, as the printed version of the annual program is sent out at the beginning of each year and there is then no longer any possibility of taking current events into account, but on the homepage there is.

 For all services offered by the FSS, however, it should be noted that travel to and from an event, as well as accommodation at the event location, are not part of the services offered, but must always be organized by the participant himself and on his own responsibility, whereby the meeting points are always announced in good time in advance.